benhazoom/Facial-Emotion-Recognition/README.md

 The model was train on Fer+ and Kdef data sets and has a success rate of 78% based on tests performed on a seperated dataset (as you can see the model predicts 6/8)

+## 📋 Project Structure:
+EmotionDetectionProject-78%.ipynb - The creation of the model, its training, testing and saving loding78_model.ipynb - loading the model from file and testing model-78%.json - The saved model for loading in loding78_model.ipynb

 ## :crystal_ball: Future Tasks
 1.In April the AffectNet data set will be up for usage again and higher success rate can be and will be achieved 2.Manipulating the dataset images for better filters and higher success rate